pymanga/pyMANGA/PopulationLib/Dispersal/Distance2Parent/Distance2Parent.md

 The distance between the parent plant and seedlings is determined using the chosen probability density function, drawn from the [numpy random generator](https://numpy.org/doc/stable/reference/random/legacy.html).

 When the Weibull distribution is chosen, the distance from the parent to the seedling (dist2parent) is adjusted by a scaling factor (self.scale).
-By default, this is set to 1, which matches Numpy’s original calculation.
+By default, this factor is set to 10 to adjust the model, as Numpy's original calculation uses a scaling factor of 1.
+This adjustment helps avoid very small areas that could result in the new seeds landing directly under the old tree and dying.
 However, the scaling factor can be adjusted to modify the model.
 For all other distributions, such as normal, uniform, exponential, gamma, and lognormal, the positions of the seedlings are calculated directly using Numpy’s implementation without additional adjustments.

 The number of seedlings (`N`) is defined by the plant's production, which is handled in the `pyMANGA.PopulationLib.Production` module.